 To create defensive tactical barriers, channeling attacking forces into predetermined fire zones or slowing an invading force's progress to allow reinforcements to arrive.
 To act as passive area-denial weapons (to deny the enemy use of valuable terrain, resources or facilities when active defense of the area is not desirable or possible).
 Land mines are currently used in large quantities mostly for this first purpose, thus their widespread use in the demilitarized zones (DMZs) of likely flashpoints such as Cyprus, Afghanistan and Korea.
 As of 2013, the only governments that still laid land mines were Myanmar in its internal conflict, and Syria in its civil war.
 Land mines continue to kill or injure at least 4,300 people every year, even decades after the ends of the conflicts for which they were placed.

-firing mechanism or other device (including anti-handling devices)
+Characteristics and functioning firing mechanism or other device (including anti-handling devices)

 detonator or igniter (sets off the booster charge)